Students Choose PCNW

 From building core skills to developing your personal aesthetic; each course provides technical training, supports artistic expression and growth, and prepares students with essential skills for the sustained study and practice of photography.
 Courses are taught by our faculty of working artists and industry professionals.

-While many students choose to take individual courses or sequences, anyone can apply for our nationally accredited Certificate Program and work to complete a rigorous program of classes that has launched numerous careers in the photographic arts.
+While many students choose to take individual courses or sequences, anyone can apply for our Certificate Program and work to complete a rigorous program of classes that has launched numerous careers in the photographic arts.
 Learn more about PCNW’s accreditation and what it means to be an accredited institution here.

 Those interested in taking an introductory weekend course, learning a new piece of equipment or software, or unable to commit to a ten-week class are encouraged to browse our workshops.